-What is a Laboratory Workflow?
+What is a Lab Workflow Management?

-Laboratory Information System Workflow
+The Best Laboratory Information Systems and Lab Workflow

-Digital Pathology Workflow
+Lab Workflow Managment and the Digital Pathology Workflow

-How to Improve Clinic Workflow
+How to Improve Clinical Laboratory Management

-Identify any bottlenecks.
-Does a procedure constantly bottleneck at the same point?
+Identify any bottlenecks - Does a procedure constantly bottleneck at the same point?
 Is the pattern notable but unverifiable because of a lack of recorded data?
 Figure out where and why this is a challenge for your lab and address the problem.

-- Do tasks simultaneously.
-A standout example of this is the speed at which the world was given a proven COVID-19 vaccine.
+Do tasks simultaneously - A standout example of this is the speed at which the world was given a proven COVID-19 vaccine.
 This is because processes that didn’t have to wait for one another were completed in parallel.
 Do whatever the lab can do alone or in concert with other parts of the clinic at the same time to cut down on procedural time.

-- Instead of batching or waiting until a group of tests is ready to be handled, develop a continuous flow process.
+Develop a continuous flow process - Instead of batching or waiting until a group of tests is ready to be handled, develop a continuous flow process.
 This can help patients obtain answers faster and encourage employees to diversify their workday.

 Why Use Lab Workflow Management Software?

-Final Word on Optimizing Your Medical Lab
+Final Word on Optimizing Lab Workflow Management